Vikindor/peaktoday-android/README.md

 <h2 align="center">
 ❗️WARNING:❗️<br>
 The Android app version 1.2.4 is currently out of sync and will show the wrong map.<br>
-This will be fixed soon — please use the web version for now.
+This will be fixed soon — please use the <a href="https://github.com/Vikindor/peaktoday-android" target="_blank">web version</a> for now.
 </h2>

 ## 📌 About